hugosykes/Tic-Tac-Toe/README.md

 So I can play an X (if I am player X),
 I want the game to know which player I am
 ```

+### Domain Modelling

+#### Game

+Game should have the two players, simply stored as strings.

+Game should have an instance of the grid object.

+#### Grid

+Grid should have 9 instances of the box object.

+Grid should contain logic for checking whether a game is won or a draw, perhaps this will be contained in a separate object.

+#### Box

+Box should have the state of either being empty or containing an X or O